numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Instead of resolving and returning a new implementation, we could also return a new set of DTypes to use for dispatching.
-This works, however, it has the disadvantage that it cannot be possible to dispatch to a loop defined on a different ufunc.
+This works, however, it has the disadvantage that it is impossible to dispatch to a loop defined on a different ufunc or to dynamically create a new ``ArrayMethod``.

 **Rejected Alternatives:**

-In the above the promoters use a multiple dispatching style type resolution while the current UFunc machinery rather uses the first "safe" loop (see also :ref:`NEP 40 <NEP40>`) in an ordered hierarchy.
+In the above the promoters use a multiple dispatching style type resolution while the current UFunc machinery uses the first "safe" loop (see also :ref:`NEP 40 <NEP40>`) in an ordered hierarchy.

-While the "safe" casting rule seems not restrictive enough, we could imagine using a new "promote" casting rule, or the common-DType logic to find the best matching loop by upcasting the inputs as necessary.
+While the "safe" casting rule is not restrictive enough, we could imagine using a new "promote" casting rule, or the common-DType logic to find the best matching loop by upcasting the inputs as necessary.